Dr. Elizabeth Lowden, MD

 What do you love most about your job?

-I love working with and educating Form Health patients.
+I love working with and educating FORM patients.
 There is so much information (and misinformation!) about weight and health in the world that many patients can feel discouraged or frustrated on their path to healthy living.
 I enjoy helping patients understand that obesity is a disease and should be treated like a disease by a multidisciplinary care team.
-There is no judgment at Form Health, just a group of passionate practitioners who are motivated to help everyone achieve their goals.
+There is no judgment at FORM, just a group of passionate practitioners who are motivated to help everyone achieve their goals.

 Every person is different, so it is very important that we spend time talking through each patient’s health and weight history.
 We together identify barriers - physical, mental, biochemical, and medical - and then work to develop a plan that allows the patient to break through those barriers.
 Our plans remain fluid and can be adjusted based on individual needs as time goes on.